piratax007/game_of_life/README.md

 (GNU Linux, Mac OS or Windows), go to the File menu and search for the Export Application option.

+## Modes Torus and Plane

+The simulation can be run over a torus (whitout edges) i.e. in a ciclic mode using the function 'count_neighbours_alive_torus(grid, r, c)' or over a plane (with edges) using the funcition 'count_neighbours_alive_plane(grid, r, c)'.

+In the first one (_torus_) the neighbours alive search look for the state of the last cell or the first one if the current cell is on the edge.
+In the last one mode (_plane_) the search does not take into account any other cell beyond the edge.

 [1]: https://en.wikipedia.org/wiki/Conway's_Game_of_Life
 [2]: https://processing.org/download